int19h/jbomohi/dict/bangrportuGAL/comments.md

 You are right, of course.
 I asked the Administrator (Robin?) to remove it almost immediately, but I guess he is unavailable to do it.

+## 2009-06-16T12:45:13Z — totus (comment 388, on definition 16740)

+Wrong valsi

+I have asked for this valsi to be removed (see commnets in English) as we already have {potygau} for Portuguese language.
+I suggest you make your contribution there.

+Thanks.